 For the past 10 years, my research has focused on representations of nature in especially contemporary British literature.
-I’m currently working on a monograph, Climate Change and the 21st-century British Novel, which will be published by Bloomsbury Academic.
+Most recently this has led to my monograph Climate Change and the 21st-century British Novel, published by Bloomsbury Academic in November 2017.

 My work has been called “a timely and important intervention in the study of British literature and environment”.
 Scholars have also praised my innovative approach to literary analysis and ecocriticism.

 I completed my PhD in English Literature at Radboud University (Nijmegen, the Netherlands) in 2012.
 My dissertation Ecocriticism and the Contemporary British Novel provided the first extensive ecocritical analysis of contemporary British fiction.

 Over the past years, I’ve taught a wide variety of courses on literatures in English, ranging from survey courses on 17th, 18th, 19th and 20th-century literature, to courses on postcolonialism and literary theory, courses on contemporary literature (British and American), ecocriticism and urban literature, as well as classes on literary pedagogy.

 I publish in leading journals, contribute to book collections, and frequently write reviews and peer review articles and book manuscripts for various journals and publishers.
 I’m also a founding board member of the Benelux Association for the Study of Art, Culture and the Environment.

 In 2014 and 2016 I wrote a series of guest blog posts for Phd2Published:

 Writing a book: